AlanInglis/vividOld/vivid_vignette.md

 Fig 2.1: *Network style plot displaying thresholded 2-way interaction strengths between each of the variables and individual variable importance.
-In this plot the top 3 strongest interactions are displayed*
+In this plot only the interactions greater than 0.99 are shown. *

 </center>